 Bedpans may be uncomfortable, especially for postsurgical patients or patients with chronic arthritis.
 Patients with dementia or a neurologic disorder may be unable to use the call bell to request toileting assistance.

-Fecal impaction, gastrointestinal tract infection (eg, Clostridium difficile–induced colitis), adverse effects of drugs, and liquid nutritional supplements may cause uncontrollable diarrhea.
+Fecal impaction, gastrointestinal tract infection (eg, Clostridioides difficile–induced colitis), adverse effects of drugs, and liquid nutritional supplements may cause uncontrollable diarrhea.

 With appropriate diagnosis and treatment, continence can be reestablished in many cases.